 - Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

-- Ligaments and Muscles: A complex network of ligaments and muscles, such as the masseter and temporalis, support TMJ function and jaw movement.
+- Ligaments and Muscles: The TMJ relies on a network of ligaments and muscles, including the masseter and temporalis muscles, which control the jaw’s movement.
 Inflammation or tension in these muscles can result in TMD symptoms like pain and stiffness.

 How TMD Affects Jaw Function